 Of course, the Swiss Heavy Metal band Krokus would not be themselves when they would not sound like AC/DC in their Bon Scott heyday.
 Only this time this style direction is much more pronounced than in former productions.

 And it is amazing how they really turned themselves around and produced Hoodoo, with kind of the same line-up that was active back in the ’80s.
 Displaying the kind of raw metal guitar sound that we love, rocking away at night.
 Sometimes a bit bluesy, sometimes again rock hard.
 No keyboards audible, no electronic fancy details in their world of hard rocky bliss.
-Reminiscent of their far away productions like Metal Rendez-Vous and Hardware, both of which I really like.
-Albeit that this production here is less inventive and for sure not as good as the aforementioned records.
+Reminiscent of their far away productions like Metal Rendez-Vous, which I really like.
+Albeit that this production here is less inventive and for sure not as good as the aforementioned record.

 All that rocking about comes complete with the usual riffs that we seem to have heard before already.
 Percussion works are not very inventive neither, and bassist Chris von Rohr seriously lacks variation in his tune.
 But this is nothing new, neither.

 Well, no doubt the album did only get good, but not great acclaim.
-The only place it reached #1 of the charts is Switzerland.
-Yet not getting much of anywhere in the rest of the world.
-It did made the Top 100 European Charts, but at rank 99.
+The only place it reached the lofty top of the charts is Switzerland.
+Yet it did not get much of anywhere in the rest of the world.
+Apart from the Top 100 European Charts at rank 99.

-The rest are pretty mainstream AC/DC eerie sound alikes, whereas Dirty Street kind of stands out as one of the rockier ones.
-The album also finally gains some more steam with Firestar at the very the end of the album.
+The rest are pretty mainstream AC/DC sound-alikes, whereas Dirty Street kind of stands out as one of the rockier ones.
+The album also finally gains some more steam with Firestar at the very end of the album.